shubhamdawande/multi-user-rag-chat/README.md

 *   **Swagger UI:** Offers an interactive interface to explore the API endpoints.
 *   **Persistent Indexing:** Saves index data and chunk information on disk for faster loading in subsequent runs.

-# Multi-User RAG Chat System

-This repository contains a Python-based RAG (Retrieval-Augmented Generation) chat system that allows multiple users to query documents with restricted access, while maintaining conversational context.
-The system provides a REST API that can be accessed through a Swagger UI.

-## Features

-*   **Multi-User Support:** Handles concurrent queries from different users.
-*   **Access Control:** Restricts user access to documents based on configured email mappings.
-*   **Conversational Context:** Maintains a conversation history for each user, enabling follow-up questions.
-*   **RAG Architecture:** Retrieves relevant document excerpts based on user queries, combined with a Large Language Model to produce accurate answers.
-*   **REST API:** Provides a chat API using Flask, accessible via HTTP requests.
-*   **Swagger UI:** Offers an interactive interface to explore the API endpoints.
-*   **Persistent Indexing:** Saves index data and chunk information on disk for faster loading in subsequent runs.

 ## How the System Works

 This system operates using the Retrieval Augmented Generation (RAG) framework, enhanced with access control and conversational memory.
 Here's a breakdown of the core steps: